General Robust Bayes Pseudo-Posterior: Exponential Convergence results with Applications: Application (II): Independent Non-homogeneous Models

-When $f_{i,\boldsymbol{\theta}}=f_{\boldsymbol{\theta}}$ is independent of $i$, then the I-NH set-up coincides with the IID set-up and the information denseness in Definition \ref{DEF:info_dense_inh} coincides with that in Definition \ref{DEF:info_dense_iid}.
-Further, Definition \ref{DEF:info_dense_inh} implies the general Definition \ref{DEF:info_dense} of Appendix \ref{SEC:Merging} and hence Theorem \ref{THM:Merging2} yields $G^n$ and $M_n^{(\alpha)}$ merge in probability for the I-NH model.
-Then, our main exponential convergence results for the I-NH set-up simplifies as follows.
+When $f_{i,\boldsymbol{\theta}}=f_{\boldsymbol{\theta}}$ is independent of $i$, then the INH set-up coincides with the IID set-up and the information denseness in Definition \ref{DEF:info_dense_inh} coincides with that in Definition \ref{DEF:info_dense_iid}.
+Further, Definition \ref{DEF:info_dense_inh} is also equivalent to the general Definition \ref{DEF:info_dense} and hence implies that $G^n$ and $M_n^{(\alpha)}$ merge in probability.
+Then, we have the following simplified results for the INH set-up.